code-423n4/2024-08-wildcat/README.md

 The Gitbook contains several high-level explanations of how users are expected to make use of the protocol, so reading it is heavily recommended.

 Wildcat's product is _markets_.
 They're credit escrow mechanisms where nearly every single parameter that you'd be interested in modifying can be modified at launch.

-Subsequent to launch, base APR and capacities can be adjusted by the borrower at will, with some caveats on reducing the former that effectively constitutes a ragequit option for lenders if they disagree with the change.
-Moreover, certain other parameters can be adjusted in V2 by way of constraining access through _pre-transaction hooks_: granting access to lenders based on certain providers, requiring minimum deposit amounts, restricting withdrawals for a certain period of time after market-launch, and so on.
+Moreover, certain other parameters (access control for lender self-onboarding, minimum deposit amounts, fixed duration markets etc) can be adjusted in V2 by way of constraining access through _pre-transaction hooks.
+Some hooks - such as those relating to access control - permit borrowers to add or remove provider contracts after deployment in order to fine-tune ways for lenders to obtain access-granting credentials.

 Wildcat inverts the typical on-chain credit model whereby borrowers appeal to an existing pool of lenders willing to loan their assets.
 Instead, a Wildcat borrower crafts their market/s the way that best suits them and would-be lenders engage thereafter.